takushim/tanitracer/README.md

 ```
 taniplot.py -X 8 -n [path_to_tsv_files]/*.txt
 ```
 The output file name is given as `plot_2019-09-01_09-30-00.tif` using the current date and time if not specified. `-X` specifies the magnification to the original single-molecule images.
-The first command automatically read `align.txt` to apply drift correction every 500 frames.
+The first command automatically read `align.txt`, and use the drift in each line for each set of 500 frames.
 The second line reads the TSV file, `drift.txt`, and applies drift correction every 1000 frames.
 The third command does not use drift correction.

 ### Analysis of resolution by Fourier ring correlation (advanced)